Meeru Dhalwala: Early life and education

-Meeru Dhalwala was born in India.
-When she was still young, she moved to Washington, D.C. with her parents.
-She began her career in D.C., working with various international non-profit organizations on human rights and economic development projects.
-She attended the University of Bath in England, receiving a master's degree in Development Studies.
+Meeru Dhalwala was born in Delhi, India in October 1964.
+In winter of 1969, she moved to Washington, D.C., with her parents.
+She was raised in Northern Virginia.
+She lived in D.C. in her adult years, until she moved permanently to Vancouver, BC in February 1995.
+Dhalwala attended the University of Bath in England, and holds a Master of Science in Development Studies.